OWASP/wstg/document/2-Introduction/README.md

 Manual inspections are human reviews that typically test the security implications of people, policies, and processes.
 Manual inspections can also include inspection of technology decisions such as architectural designs.
 They are usually conducted by analyzing documentation or performing interviews with the designers or system owners.

 While the concept of manual inspections and human reviews is simple, they can be among the most powerful and effective techniques available.
 By asking someone how something works and why it was implemented in a specific way, the tester can quickly determine if any security concerns are likely to be evident.
-Manual inspections and reviews are one of the few ways to test the software development life-cycle process itself and to ensure that there is an adequate policy or skill set in place.
+Manual inspections and reviews are one of the few ways to test the software development lifecycle process itself and to ensure that there is an adequate policy or skill set in place.

 As with many things in life, when conducting manual inspections and reviews it is recommended that a trust-but-verify model is adopted.
 Not everything that the tester is shown or told will be accurate.
 Manual reviews are particularly good for testing whether people understand the security process, have been made aware of policy, and have the appropriate skills to design or implement secure applications.